It would look something like that

 What is compassion fatigue?

-Imagine having to hear to other people’s issues, regrets, anxieties, stresses, fights, irrational thoughts, all day.
+Imagine having to hear other people’s issues, regrets, anxieties, stresses, fights, irrational thoughts, all day.
 Imagine having to tell people their loved ones have a deadly condition, day in and day out.

 Compassion fatigue is one of the reasons I’m not pursuing a career as a psychologist until further notice.